LaurentDecamps/AoC2025/challenges/day16/README.md

 On Discord, you can share:

- - What approach did you end up taking?
+ - What did you decide to do to understand the code?
  - Did you switch your approach midway through your refactoring?

 If you want your work to be public, add your file to: